-Besides revealing the inside scoop on the costs of Botox in Singapore, it will also shed some light on the important things to look out for in choosing a reliable doctor for your Botox.
+Besides revealing the inside scoop on the costs of Botox treatment in Singapore, it will also shed some light on the important things to look out for in choosing a reliable aesthetic doctor or dermatologist to administer treatment.

 1. How much does Botox cost in Singapore?

 Botox pricing in Singapore is charged by “areas”.
 Each “area” of Botox can range from $100 - $1800.

 Don't worry if it's your first time, and you're unsure which areas of your face require Botox.
-Your doctor should be able to guide you through the most important areas to consider at your first session.
+Your doctor should be able to guide you through the most important areas to consider in your first session.